 This post may contain affiliate links.
 Please read our Disclosure Policy.

-I based the batter on my favorite Gluten Free Pecan, Date, and Coconut Scones.
-It was one of my earliest recipes to go on my blog years ago…and it still is one of my favorite scone recipes.
+I based the dough on my favorite Gluten-Free Pecan, Date, and Coconut Scones.
+It was one of the earliest recipes I posted on my blog years ago, and it remains one of my favorite scone recipes.

 Ingredient Notes: